The Ultimate Guide to Resource Management

 Every person on your team is so much more than a number—they’re an asset with skill sets that help your company deliver projects.

 However, if their time isn’t managed correctly, it is hard for them to work productively and produce their best work.
-PMI’s 2018 studyfound one of the biggest problems for project managers was sticking to project timelines.
+PMI’s 2018 study found one of the biggest problems for project managers was sticking to project timelines.
 Effective resource management helps you avoid this by alerting you to overloaded calendars so you can reallocate workloads and prevent burnout.

 It can also:

-Keep your team happier and more productive by giving them realistic schedules that they can work with—and avoid being stressed out.
+grinning_face_with_big_eyes Keep your team happier and more productive by giving them realistic schedules that they can work with—and avoid being stressed out.

-Make sure everybody’s calendars are weighted evenly and keep resources working at maximum productivity to get projects delivered.
+dollar Make sure everybody’s calendars are weighted evenly and keep resources working at maximum productivity to get projects delivered.

-Help project managers track schedules and fill empty spaces on a resource’s calendar while avoiding doubling up someone else's.
+eyes Help project managers track schedules and fill empty spaces on a resource’s calendar while avoiding doubling up someone else's.

 There are other reasons that you should keep an eye on your team’s capacity, too.
 If your team is already working on a project for a client and they ask for another feature to be added or for it to be delivered early, you need to give them a yes or no answer.